I attended the Mount Hermon Christian Writers’ Conference a half-dozen times.

 One of the speakers that year was writer T. Davis Bunn.
 He mentioned that he wrote seven novels before he finally sold one.

-I decided to use that erudite and skillful man as my marker.
+I decided to use that erudite and skillful man’s experience as my marker.
 I wouldn’t worry about publication until I had written seven novels.

 Then what happened?

-So, I went home and raised my children, practiced my craft, found a part-time job in publishing, attended more conferences, and grew in my skill and confidence.
+So, I went home and raised my children.
+I practiced my craft.
+That year at Mt.
+Hermon, I found a part-time job in publishing.
+I attended more conferences and grew in my skills and confidence.

 My daughter’s junior high years challenged and stretched me.
 I’ve always been thankful I didn’t have a contract during that time.
-I was able to focus on my family and I “grew” in even more ways.
+I could focus on my family, and I got to “grow” in even more ways.

 I’m glad God took his time.

-And when I got discouraged and malcontented, I remembered that sunbeam and those seven novels I needed to write.
+And when I got discouraged, I remembered that sunbeam and those seven novels I needed to write.

 Thoughts?
 Reactions?
 Lurker?